tanvirulz/tiny_machine/notes.md

 ### Binary file loading in C

-If you wan to save the content of a binary file into an array.
+If you want to save the content of a binary file into an array.
 You would first need to allocate memory for it.
 To get the size of the file in bytes the following c tricks would work.